Skip to main content

 Jillian Michaels

-We hear you, Jillian!
-It's funny how you don’t really think about the possibility of being infertile until it’s already causing a problem in our life, right?
-And, even more ironically, some of us focus intensely on not becoming pregnant for so long, only to find out it’s not as easy as we had assumed it would be once we're ready to start a family.
+Most people don’t really think about the possibility of being infertile until it’s already causing a problem.
+Even more ironically, some focus so intensely on not becoming pregnant for most of their lives only to find out it’s not as easy as they thought when they're actually ready to start a family.

 Daisy Ridley

 Turns out the Star Wars actress is just as much of a warrior offscreen.
-In the world of highly-filtered social media posts, Daisy has shared on Instagram about her severe acne due to PCOS.
+In a world of highly-filtered social media posts, Ridley has been transparent on Instagram about her struggles with severe acne due to PCOS:

-“My skin was THE WORST.
-I've tried everything: products, antibiotics, more products, more antibiotics and all that did was left my body in a bit of a mess.
+"My skin was THE WORST - I've tried everything: products, antibiotics, more products, more antibiotics, and all that did was left my body in a bit of a mess.
 Finally found out I have polycystic ovaries and that's why it's bad.
-I can safely say feeling so self-conscious has left my confidence in tatters.
-I hate wearing makeup but I currently don't want to leave the house without it on,” said Daisy.
-“HOWEVER, progress is being made!”
+I can safely say that feeling so self-conscious has left my confidence in tatters.
+I hate wearing makeup, but I currently don't want to leave the house without it on," she admitted.

-“From your head to the tips of your toes we only have one body, let us all make sure ours are working in tip top condition, and take help if it's needed.”
+As she learned more about how to reduce her PCOS symptoms, the star urged others to seek professional support managing the condition: "From the top of your head to the tips of your toes, we only have one body, let us all make sure ours are working in tip top condition, and take help if it's needed."

 Victoria Beckham

-The mom of four has been open about her PCOS diagnosis, irregular periods, and struggles with infertility for many years.
-But being in the public eye certainly didn’t help the beloved Spice Girl with the stress of trying to conceive.
+The British mother of four has been open about her PCOS diagnosis, irregular periods, and struggles with infertility for many years.
+But being in the public eye certainly didn’t help the beloved Spice Girl when she and soccer star David Beckham were grappling with the stress of trying to conceive.

 Jaime King

-“The way that it started was I was diagnosed with endometriosis and PCOS when I was 20, and I went undiagnosed for a really long time,” revealed Jamie.
-“I lost my first baby at that age.
-And I continued to miscarry and miscarry, and it took many years for me to have my first child, and when I was going through this, I cannot explain what it felt like — that this one thing that we’re told as women is that our gift is that we can carry life, and all of a sudden someone says, ‘Oh, maybe that's now in question.'”
+"I lost my first baby at age 20, and then I continued to miscarry and miscarry," she added.
+"It took so many years for me to have my first child, and when I was going through it, I cannot explain what it felt like — it was like this one thing we’re told as women is our gift, that we can carry life, all of a sudden someone says, 'Oh, maybe that's now in question.'"

-If you’re reading this blog, you can likely relate to having your world rocked with a PCOS diagnosis, struggling with infertility, or experiencing a miscarriage (or multiple).
-Maybe it’s all of the above.
-Whatever it is, you’re not alone in your struggle.
+If you’re reading this, you can likely relate to having your world rocked with a PCOS diagnosis, struggling with infertility, or experiencing a miscarriage - maybe even all of the above.
+Whatever it is, you’re not alone.

 Emma Thompson